Pre Doctoral Internship in Psychology

 - Ten days of vacation leave and flex day.

 - Five days of professional leave time that may be used for conferences, travel back to the home university for dissertation work, or job interviewing.
-Time away from UCS must be scheduled and approved by the associate director of training.
+Time away from UCS must be scheduled and approved by the Associate Director for Training.

 - Twelve days of sick leave are accumulated by trainees.